losaposta/ubuntuism/README.md

 		font-weight:bold;
 	}</pre>

+	i.
 Let's customize the color and behavior of the anchors tags
 	<pre>
 	a, a:link, a:visited, a:focus, a:active {
 		color:#DD4814;